-In order to study the group deadtime, a high rate pulser signal ("tagger") was mixed with all preshower and total shower signals using analog summing modules, see Figs. 2 and 5.
-In the absence of all detector signals, a tagger pulse produces without loss an electron trigger output, and a "tagger-trigger coincidence" pulse between this output and the delayed tagger - the tagger itself with an appropriate delay to account for the DAQ response time.
+In order to study the group deadtime, a high rate pulser signal ("tagger") was mixed with the Cherenkov and all preshower and total shower signals using analog summing modules, see Figs. 2 and 6.
+In the absence of all detector signals, a tagger pulse produces without loss an electron trigger output, and a "tagger-trigger coincidence" pulse between this output and the "delayed tagger" - the tagger itself with an appropriate delay to account for the DAQ response time.
 When high-rate detector signals are present, however, some of the tagger pulses would not be able to trigger the DAQ due to deadtime.
-The relative loss in the tagger output w.r.t. the tagger input has two com-ponents:
+The relative loss in the electron trigger output w.r.t. the tagger input has two components: